taragb/linkedin/next-app/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+## Interim Goals
+learn basics of next js and react how to connect to / scrape sites mobile friendly front end use of different component libraries

 ## End Goals
 * Download your linkedin contacts
 * filter for certain criteria (e.g., location, school, gender)